quent043/stake-vote/README.md

 ## Possible Improvements

  - Implement a Pausable strategy
- - Add Arbitration (in case of a hack, to render a survey null)
+ - Add Arbitration (in case of a hack, to render a survey null) => Will require additional "Status" field in Surveys (see branch "status" for draft)
- - Add NFT staking to  voting conditions
+ - Add NFT staking to voting conditions (will require additional fields & login in Staking & Survey contracts)
  - Use Viem instead of Ethers (didn't have time to find good viem tools for UUPS proxy deployments)
  - Add a locking period in staking contract.
-Tokens are locked for the duration of the survey and can be redeemed after the end timestamp.
+Tokens are locked for the duration of the survey and can be redeemed after the end timestamp or if Survey cancelled.